UK CO₂ Supply: Challenges and Sustainable Solutions

 The CF Fertilisers closure exposed the fragility of the UK’s CO₂ supply chain and underscored the urgent need for domestic, sustainable solutions.

-At Aventurine Climate, we recognise that securing a stable CO₂ supply requires more than simply identifying new sources; it demands a long-term, sustainable solution that also reduces emissions.
+At Aventurine Climate, we understand that securing a stable CO₂ supply requires more than finding new sources.
+It demands long-term, sustainable systems that both reduce emissions and strengthen industrial resilience.

-Ensures a stable, reliable CO₂ supply for UK businesses.
+Delivers a stable and reliable CO₂ supply for UK industries

-Supports Net Zero by capturing and repurposing CO₂.
+Supports Net Zero by capturing and reusing emissions

-Provides sustainable, dispatchable energy to the national grid.
+Provides sustainable, on-demand energy to the national grid

 The Role of Carbon Capture in the UK’s Industrial Future